Lactose Intolerance: Causes, Symptoms and Treatment

 Causes of Lactose Intolerance

 Lactose intolerance can be caused by a number of different factors.
-The basic cause of this disease is an inability to break down the sugar lactose in milk and dairy products, but what causes the deficiency can include the normal in some individuals, usually called a primary lactose intolerance, an injury or illness that affects that ability of your body to break down the lactose, normally called a secondary lactose intolerance, or a congenital illness or condition that is present at birth, normally called congenital lactose intolerance.
+The basic cause of this disease is an inability to break down the sugar lactose in milk and dairy products, but what causes the deficiency can include the normal aging process in some individuals, usually called a primary lactose intolerance, an injury or illness that affects that ability of your body to break down the lactose, normally called a secondary lactose intolerance, or a congenital illness or condition that is present at birth, normally called congenital lactose intolerance.
 The enzyme lactose is responsible for breaking down lactose in your body, and if you are lactose intolerant your body is not making enough of this enzyme for some reason.

 Symptoms of Lactose Intolerance